Have you ever seen a blog or an online store without any uploaded Images on it? I am sure your answer will be ‘No’. Right?

 Then just think, what is the use of using irrelevant images on your site?

 I know, many of you are thinking that this logic applies to search engines only.
 But, this is wrong.
 This is applied everywhere.

 If a user visits your site and finds irrelevant images on it then he or she will definitely get frustrated.

 I hope it is clear now.
 You need to use relevant images if you really want to start a successful blog or website.

 Submit Image Sitemap To Webmaster Account

 Next, the process of submitting the image sitemap is the same as the normal sitemap.
-All you need to do is log in to webmaster account and submit image sitemap on it.
+All you need to do is log in to the webmaster account and submit image a sitemap on it.